ericlau00/APCS_Holmes/README.md

                                             , pageToCheck +1
                                             , hi);
 ```
-   -5. leftover processing
+   - 5. leftover processing
-       -there is no leftover processing
+        - there is no leftover processing